-Table 10.1: Number of groundwater bodies and their statusSource: WISE and RBMPs; information provided by Spain (2014).
+Table 10.1: Number of groundwater bodies and their status

-10.1 Quantitative status
+Quantitative status

 The quantitative status of GWBs has been defined for all except 11 GWBs in Spain, and "unknown" status has only been assigned to GWBs in ES063, ES064, ES123 and ES150.
 In particular in ES063 and ES064 (57 and 25% unknown respectively), the current assessment is incomplete, and hampers the further planning process.
 This is particularly worrisome bearing in mind the high intensity of water use in both RBDs.